hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Load data

 Locate the metrics summary file called `metrics.csv`, which is located in the `meta` folder of your working directory.
-It is a CSV file in which each row corresponds to a sample, and each column contains information for a quality metric.
+It is a CSV file in which each row corresponds to a sample, and each column contains information for either metadata or a quality metric.

 ```
 # Load QC metrics file